 Ian Chadwick has a background in sculpture and stained-glass window design, disciplines which he applies to his constantly evolving range of kiln-formed glass art.

-Visit the GALLERY to view a selection of my work, or come and meet me at one of my EVENTS to see the full range of current work available, displayed, ready to find a new home.
+Visit the GALLERY to view a selection of my work, or come and meet me at one of my EVENTS to see the full range of current work available.
 If you have any inquiries regarding my work, please do not hesitate to CONTACT ME.